serviejs/popsicle/README.md

 ## TypeScript

-This project is written using [TypeScript](https://github.com/Microsoft/TypeScript).
-To take advantage of the typings, simply use TypeScript 2 or greater.
-They will be installed alongside the package and the TypeScript compiler will pick them up.
+This project is written using [TypeScript](https://github.com/Microsoft/TypeScript) and publishes the typings to NPM alongside the package.

 ## Development